astropy/astropy-workshop/00-Install_and_Setup/README.md

 And finally, on any platform, to install and activate the astropy-workshop environment, type:

-    % mamba env create --file environment.yml
+    % conda env create --file environment.yml
-    % mamba activate astropy-env
+    % conda activate astropy-env

-Note, you will need mamba version 1.0.0 and conda version 22.9 and later.
-If you need to update your version use `mamba update mamba`.
+Note, you will need conda version 23.10.0 and later.
+If you need to update your version use `conda update conda`.

+The name of the new conda environment created above should be displayed next to the terminal prompt: `(astropy-env) %`

+All the required packages are specified in the [requirements.txt](https://github.com/astropy/astropy-workshop/blob/main/00-Install_and_Setup/requirements.txt) file.
+Install them with:

+    (astropy-env) % pip install -r requirements.txt

 ## 7. Check Installation

-The name of the new mamba environment created above should be displayed next to the terminal prompt: `(astropy-env) %`
+The name of the new conda environment created above should be displayed next to the terminal prompt: `(astropy-env) %`

 In the terminal you used in the preceding step, inside the `astropy-workshop/00_Install_and_Setup/`